Gavin867/Big_Kahuna_Burger/README.md

-# Big Kahuna Burger
+# The Big Kahuna Burger App

-Mmm-hmmm!
-This is a tasty burger... powered by mySQL and rendered with handlbars.js.
+Mmm-mmmm!
+This is a tasty burger... powered by node, express, mySQL and rendered with handlbars.js.